Registration and Submission

 Speakers will have the opportunity to submit a paper for consideration in a special issue of the Journal “Energies”.
 Selected Papers will be published in a section, titled "Uncertainties and Risk Management in Competitive Energy Markets."

 The journal "Energies" is a monthly open access scientific journal published by MDPI.
 The journal publishes original papers, review articles, technical notes and letters to the editor.
+If you want to participate, please also note the guidelines of the journal.

 If you want to apply for the special issue, please submit your full paper until 15.09.2019.